Pico Rivera, California: Education

 The city is served by the El Rancho and Montebello Unified School Districts (K-12) with nearby university and college systems in Los Angeles and Orange counties providing higher education.
 Most students attend schools in the El Rancho Unified School District.
+El Rancho High School was built in 1952 as part of the Whittier Union High School District and unified with the elementary schools in 1962.
+In 1966, the El Rancho Dons won a CIF Championship in football..
 Those who reside in the Montebello Gardens area are in the Montebello Unified School District.

 The Armenian Mesrobian School, a K-12 Armenian private school, is also located in Pico Rivera.

 Transportation

 One of Pico Rivera's chief attractions to residents and businesses is its central location.
 It is highly accessible via several freeways, the San Gabriel (605), Santa Ana (5) and the Pomona (60).
-Public transportation is provided by the Metropolitan Transit Authority (MTA) and Montebello Bus Lines.
+Public transportation is provided by the Metropolitan Transportation Authority (MTA) and Montebello Bus Lines.
 The MTA website also provides maps of bus and train routes.
 Information about Montebello Bus Lines schedule is available at City Hall or at hyperlink.
 Dial-a-Ride service is available to elderly (over 55 years old) and disabled residents.

 Pico Rivera's main arterial roads that run from south–north include Rosemead Boulevard, Paramount Boulevard (does not connect to Montebello's Paramount Boulevard), and Passons Boulevard.
 The main arterial roads that run from west–east include Whittier Boulevard, Slauson Avenue, Washington Boulevard, Beverly Boulevard, and Telegraph Road.
 Mines Boulevard and San Gabriel River Parkway are other important arterials.

-Interstate 605 runs through the northern city limits by the Pico Rivera Sports Arena.
-Also, two of Pico Rivera's roads are signed off as California State Highways, though Caltrans turned over maintenance of both highways within city limits to the city.
-The two highways that run in Pico Rivera are California State Route 19 (Rosemead Boulevard) and California State Route 72 (Whittier Boulevard), but only the portion from Interstate 605 to Rosemead Boulevard is signed off as State Route 72, while all of Rosemead Boulevard in Pico Rivera is signed off as State Route 19.